Jarren Duran Player Props: Red Sox vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the first-best in MLB.
+- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff paces the league.

-- The White Sox have a 4.56 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox have a 4.52 team ERA that ranks 24th among all MLB pitching staffs.

-- The White Sox give up the fifth-most home runs in baseball (103 total, 1.4 per game).
+- White Sox pitchers combine to give up 104 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- His last appearance was on Saturday against the Seattle Mariners, when the righty went five innings, surrendering two earned runs while giving up eight hits.
+- The righty last appeared on Sunday against the Seattle Mariners, when he tossed seven innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.